AaryanAnand10/Weather-App/README.md

 # Weather-App
-A simple weather app that allows users to check the current weather conditions for a specific city.
+I have built Weather App By React JS and Tailwind CSS styled components used for styling to my weather app now days used frequently to see weather of your country

 # Features:
    1 Enter a location in the search box.